Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

-where $\Psi_\textrm{L} (\x,\eta)$ denotes a linear Gaussian part of the perturbation, and the variance $\overline{\Psi_\textrm{L}^2 (\x,\eta)}$, is implemented in the same sense as presented in \eqref{varpsi2}.
-Henceforth, we call $f_{\textrm{NL}}^{\textrm{loc}}$ the \emph{local non-linear coupling parameter} which determines the ``strength" of the primordial non-Gaussianity.
+where $\Psi_\textrm{L} (\x,\eta)$ denotes a linear Gaussian part of the perturbation, and the variance $\overline{\Psi_\textrm{L}^2 (\x,\eta)}$ is implemented in the same sense as presented in Eq. \eqref{varpsi2}.
+Henceforth, $f_{\textrm{NL}}^{\textrm{loc}}$ is called the \emph{local nonlinear coupling parameter} and determines the ``strength'' of the primordial non-Gaussianity.
 This parametrization of non-Gaussianity is local in real space and therefore is called \emph{local non-Gaussianity}.
-In this \emph{local model} the contributions from `squeezed' triangles are dominant, that is, with e.g. $k_3 \ll k_1, k_2$.
-Using \eqref{psipert} and \eqref{bispec} the bispectrum of local non-Gaussianity may be derived
+In this \emph{local model}, the contributions from ``squeezed'' triangles are dominant, that is, with, e.g., $k_3 \ll k_1, k_2$.
+Using Eqs. \eqref{psipert} and \eqref{bispec}, the bispectrum of local non-Gaussianity may be derived: